 "Phase Free Tour in Koshimizu Town, Hokkaido" held | Experience Phase Free, which combines regional revitalization and disaster prevention

-Koshimizu Town in Hokkaido, which aims to become a phase-free advanced city, and its creative partner, the space production company NOMURA NOMURA, and its research and development organization, the Future Creation Institute, will hold a "Phase-Free Tour."
-(Supervised and advised by the Phase-Free Association) This tour is a hands-on learning experience of Phase-Free, which transforms disaster preparedness into value.
-This will be the first time that Koshimizu Town will hold the tour.
+The town of Koshimizu in Hokkaido, aiming to become a leading city in the phase-free initiative, along with NOMURA Co.,Ltd., Ltd., a comprehensive spatial design company and the town's creative partner, and the Future Creation Institute, NOMURA Co.,Ltd. Co., Ltd.'s research and development organization, will be hosting a "Phase-Free Tour."
+(Supervised and advised by the Phase-Free Association) This tour will allow participants to experience and practically learn about phase-free solutions, which transform disaster preparedness into value.
+This will be the first time such a tour is held in Koshimizu.

 "Phase Free" is a concept that aims to realize a safe and secure society by eliminating the boundary between everyday life and disasters, and by helping to enrich everyday life, which will also lead to solving problems during disasters.
 This tour is based on the concept of "Traveling through everyday life, being aware of what might happen", and aims to deepen understanding of the concept and usefulness of Phase Free, which is not only useful for disaster prevention, but also has a high level of public interest and public benefit.
 In addition, while experiencing the attractive local resources such as the nature and food culture of Koshimizu Town, participants will think about the application and development of Phase Free, as well as its future possibilities.

-The main target audience for the tour is local governments and corporations involved in local government operations.
-Over the two-day, one-night concept design, participants will learn about and experience examples of how to balance regional revitalization with disaster prevention measures, including agriculture, food, activities, and a visit to the Phase Free certified facility, Koshimizu Town Disaster Prevention Base Complex "Watashino" (a Good Design Award winner).
-In addition, there will be lectures by representatives from the Phase Free Association and local governments and partner companies involved in actual projects, allowing participants to learn practical tips on planning and implementation.
+The tour is primarily aimed at local governments and corporations involved in local government operations.
+Over two days and one night, participants will learn about and experience examples of balancing regional revitalization and disaster countermeasures, including agriculture, food, activities, and a visit to the Phase-Free certified facility and disaster prevention base complex "Watashino" in Koshimizu Town (winner of the Good concept design Award).
+In addition, there will be lectures by representatives from the Phase-Free Association and local governments and partner companies involved in actual projects, allowing participants to practically learn about the key points of planning and implementation.

 Introducing phase-free measures to public facilities will lead to strengthening local communities facing issues such as population decline and creating a connected population through revitalization.
 Come and experience for yourself how Koshimizu Town's phase-free initiative, which began with "Watashino," is linked to sustainable town development by combining it with local resources.